michaelmacinnis/oh/doc/manual.md

     oh: error/runtime: 'x' undefined

-as the variable x is not accessible outside the scope in which it was defined.
+as the variable x is not accessible outside the context in which it was defined.
+(Note: the equal sign, `=`, in both the `define` and `set` commands, is optional).

-Variable are created with the `define` command.
-A variable's value can be changed with the `set` (or, in the same scope, `define`) command.

 #### If